Justin Turner Preview, Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

-- Turner has driven home a run in 56 games this year (46.3%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on five occasions..
+- Turner has had at least one RBI in 45.9% of his games this season (56 of 122), with two or more RBI 22 times (18.0%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.